opensafely/documentation/docs/copiloting-service.md

 Once a project has been approved, it will be matched to one of our internal OpenSAFELY researchers, in terms of the experience and knowledge required for the project.
 The pilot and co-pilot will have an introductory meeting in which the co-pilot will provide further details about the co-piloting service and the pilot can provide further details about the research project.
 At this meeting, both parties will agree when the dedicated 1:1 support period will begin.

-The slides that we use for these meetings are available [here](https://docs.google.com/presentation/d/1tOajKhvCy9zWfmAyFHsFXhml3onp7DaJ/edit?usp=share_link&ouid=116818038849804976910&rtpof=true&sd=true).
+The [slides that we use for these meetings are available to download](https://docs.google.com/presentation/d/1tOajKhvCy9zWfmAyFHsFXhml3onp7DaJ/edit?usp=share_link&ouid=116818038849804976910&rtpof=true&sd=true).
 Some of our co-pilots also run through a version of these slides in [this video on our Youtube channel](https://youtu.be/3BNmoV7aHwA).

 ### Active co-piloting stage (four weeks)